Queue-aware Network Control Algorithm with a High Quantum Computing Readiness-Evaluated in Discrete-time Flow Simulator for Fat-Pipe Networks: Introduction

 \subsection{Objectives}

-The current work presents a network control algorithm, with the following conditions. \begin{itemize} \item It takes advantages of a centralized perspective on the states of network equipment enabled by \ac{SDN}. \item It considers, that network traffic volumes are normal distributed on time scales of seconds or less as observed in \cite{bib:Traffic_Stanford} and studied in \cite{bib:Traffic_Long_Term_Study}. \item It is modeled in the form of an \acf{ILP} that can be solved on current available quantum annealing computers like the D-Wave Advantage\TM 5.2/5.3, which was partly proven by experiment in \cite{bib:QW_Paper}.
+The current work presents a novel network control algorithm, with the following properties: \begin{itemize} \item It takes advantages of a centralized perspective on the states of network equipment enabled by \ac{SDN}. \item It considers, that network traffic volumes are normal distributed on time scales of seconds or less as observed in \cite{bib:Traffic_Stanford}.
+A further study \cite{bib:Traffic_Long_Term_Study} shows, that traffic volumes are log-normal distributed.
+However, they used normal and log-normal distributions for traffic modeling.
+Even if the log-normal model fits the traffic best, normal distributions show a remarkable fitting level as well.
+Thus, we assume that a normal-distribution can be used for a valid traffic rate modeling. \item It is modeled in the form of an \acf{ILP} that can be solved on current available quantum annealing computers like the D-Wave Advantage\TM 5.2/5.3, which was partly proven by experiment in \cite{bib:QW_Paper}.
 It might be also solvable on a quantum computer like the coherent Ising machine with 100 thousand qubits presented in \cite{bib:100kqubit}. \item It enables a two-fold optimization method.
 On larger time-intervals, e.g., in the range of several minutes, the network is reconfigured by activation of installed network hardware based on a average network traffic volume and a provisioning factor $\pi$.
 This includes also the traffic engineering, i.e., selection of routes and traffic migration.
 As varying traffic volumes may cause the filling of network buffers within time scales in the order of seconds, a queue-length aware optimization is introduced to adapt the traffic engineering without changing the activity status of network hardware. \end{itemize} Further, we provide a model of the optical transport network layer for chunk-wise flow simulations that was inspired by \cite{bib:FlowSim}.
 Finally, the algorithm's performance is studied by time-discrete simulations based on the proposed network model.